Other countries must shoulder fight against IS militants: Trump

 The Trump administration has reduced the US military presence in Syria and Iraq and is negotiating a US withdrawal from Afghanistan with the Taliban insurgents.

-But defence experts a vacuum left by the United States could allow an extremist resurgence.
+But defence experts warned that a vacuum left by the United States could allow an extremist resurgence.

 A recent Pentagon report said that the Islamic State is reforming and launching attacks after losing their hold on physical territory in Iraq and Syria.